Search

 General Interests

-Royal Surrey County Hospital Charity (Guildford)
+Royal Surrey Charity (Guildford)

 Our mission

-We are working to deliver exceptional care in a welcoming and safe environment for patients at Royal Surrey County Hospital.
+We are working to deliver exceptional care in a welcoming and safe environment for patients at Royal Surrey Hospital.

 From providing state of the art equipment and redeveloping wards, to investing in staff development and funding innovative research, our patients are at the heart of everything we do.